William Buck's Dealmaking Insights Report 2023 explores Australia's M&A, Venture Capital, Private Equity and IPO markets. Download the report here.

 Option 1 – Associateship Model

-This is by far the most common model currently utilised.
-Under this model, the service arrangement between the medical centre and the doctor is drafted in such a way that the doctor appoints the medical centre as their agent for the collection of their patient fees.
-The medical centre then charges the doctor a fee for this service and adds GST to the service fee charged.
+Under this model, which is commonly used currently. the service arrangement between the practice and the doctor is drafted in such a way that the doctor appoints the practice service entity as their agent for the collection of their patient fees, provision of facilities and administrative services.

 Option 2 – Contractor/Locum Model

-Historically this model was popular because it was easy to understand and slightly easier to document when it came to the service agreement.
+This model has been popular historically l because it was easy to understand and slightly easier to document when it came to the service agreement.
+In this model, the medical centre contracts the doctor’s services for an agreed rate or percentage of patient fees generated.

-• Inclusion in any Workers Compensation premium assessments;
+• Inclusion in any Workers Compensation premium assessments

-• Subject to the superannuation guarantee;
+• Subject to the superannuation guarantee

-• Leave entitlements; and
+• Leave entitlements, and

 • Where the practice is large enough, state Payroll Tax.